Quick: what's changed in technology in the last twenty-five years?

 Keyword Search works like "Ctrl-F" in a Word Document.
 But the problem is that a lot of times you don't search with keywords that exactly match what you need.

-So, in a Keyword Search situation, a search for "Physicians in Vienna, VA" gives you no results back.
+So, in a Keyword Search situation, a search for "hotel in Manchester" gives you no results back.

-That's because there's no place on their entire website that has the exact string of words "Physicians in vienna, va" — and that's a pretty bad experience.
+That's because there's no place on their entire website that has the exact string of words "hotel in Manchester" — and that's a pretty bad experience.

-Instead, modern search uses AI-powered Natural Language search to fundamentally understand the user's input — giving you the ability to understand very precise questions like, "Physicians in Vienna, VA who accept Aetna and speak spanish."
+Instead, modern search uses AI-powered Natural Language search to fundamentally understand the user's input — giving you the ability to understand very precise questions like, "hotel in Manchester which has wheelchair accessible rooms and a spa."

 Single vs. Multi algorithm